willdalh/diffusion-ot/README.md

 ## Datasets

 Models used in experiments on high-dimensional data requires the image datasets.
 The thesis specifies where they are obtained from.

+CelebA-HQ-256 must have the following structure: ``src/data/celebahq256/**/<images>``.

+AFHQ must have the following structure:``src/data/afhq/**/<images>``.

 ## Training